match-stick-model/actions-citizens-take/README.md

 * Zcash Foundation Grants: Call for Proposals (Q2 2018) https://github.com/ZcashFoundation/GrantProposals-2018Q2
 * a list of funding opps https://github.com/fredexed/crypto-funding-ops

-Subscribe to this repo if you want to be updated about new research ideas and discussions.

-The Fund allows Matchstick to quickly assess, fund and grow solutions that can improve people’s lives.
-Financial and technological support is available for companies that are using technology in innovative ways to improve the world.

 ## Terms and Conditions

 Submitting an idea does not guarantee you will receive funding to execute it if it's approved.
 Our funding model separates and rewards idea submissions from awarding funding to implement ideas.
 If you submit an idea and it is accepted, anyone including yourself can write a proposal for funding for it.